Gamba: Marry Gaussian Splatting with Mamba for single view 3D reconstruction: Experiments

+\textbf{Baseline.} We benchmark Gamba against previous single-view reconstruction methods, particularly those in the stream of large reconstruction models.
+These models are typically trained on a large number of rendered multi-view images and are designed for efficient feed-forward inference.
+The first work, LRM~\cite{adobelrm} utilizes a transformer-based architecture to predict a Tri-Plane representation from a single image.
+Triplane-Meets-Gaussian (TGS) combines the fast rendering capabilities of 3DGS by initially predicting a point cloud of $16,384$ for a 3D object, followed by predicting other Gaussian attributes using another transformer network.
+In contrast, another stream is SDS-based methods with iterative optimization like DreamGaussian~\cite{tang2023dreamgaussian}.
+These approaches leverage a multi-view diffusion model, Zero-1-to-3~\cite{liu2023zero}, trained on the Objaverse-XL dataset~\cite{ObjaverseXL}, to produce multi-view images conditioned on a single image and relative camera poses.
+Another notable method, One-2-3-45, bypasses the need for costly optimization by utilizing a generalizable SparseNeuS~\cite{wang2021neus,wang2023neus2} to directly predict Signed Distance Functions (SDF) from generated multi-view images.

+\textbf{Qualitative Comparisons.} Figures.~\ref{fig:exp1} and~\ref{fig:exp2} demonstrate Gamba's capability to maintain reasonable geometry and plausible textures in reconstructing various 3D objects.
+In contrast, reconstructions by most baseline methods suffer from multi-view inconsistency and geometric distortion.
+Despite LRM being trained on a dataset that is $50 \times$ larger than ours, it frequently exhibits warped geometries (row 1, 2, 5 in Figure~\ref{fig:exp1}).
+Compared to TGS, which also employs 3DGS for representation, Gamba consistently delivers better texture reconstruction (especially row 1, 3, 4 in Fig.~\ref{fig:exp1}).
+Fig.~\ref{fig:exp2} further highlights that, while both One-2-3-45 and DreamGaussian leverage the advanced Zero-1-to-3-XL model~\cite{liu2023zero, ObjaverseXL}, their reconstruction still exhibit artifacts with multi-view inconsistency and geometric distortion (rows 1 and 3) alongside blurred textures (rows 2, 3, and 4).
+This comparative analysis underscores Gamba's robustness and superior performance in single-view 3D reconstruction.

+\textbf{Quantitative Comparisons.} Following prior works, we adopt PSNR, SSIM, and LPIPS metrics to evaluate the quality of novel view synthesis.
+Additionally, we employ Chamfer Distance and Volume IoU between ground truth and reconstruction to quality of geometry reconstruction.
+Gamba is compared against 2 SDS-based methods: Zero-1-to-3~\cite{liu2023zero} and DreamGaussian~\cite{tang2023dreamgaussian}, as well as 5 feed-forward only methods: One-2-3-45~\cite{liu2023one}, the point cloud diffusion model Point-E~\cite{nichol2022point}, the NerF parameter diffusion model Shap-E~\cite{shap-e}, the pioneering large reconstruction model LRM~\cite{adobelrm}, and TGS which integrates LRM with 3DGS~\cite{zou2023triplane}.
+The results, presented in Table~\ref{table:Image-to-3D}, indicate that Gamba is competitive in both texture and geometry reconstruction.

-We showcase the inference runtime required to generate a 3D asset in Table~\ref{table:time}, where the timing is recorded using the default hyper-parameters for each method on a single NVIDIA A100 GPU (80G).
-Remarkably, our Gamba outperforms optimization-based approaches in terms of speed, being several orders of magnitude faster than those optimization-based methods and surpass other feed-forward models as well, thanks to the efficient backbone design.
+{\textbf{Inference Runtime}} We showcase the inference runtime required to generate a 3D asset in Table~\ref{table:Image-to-3D}, where the timing is recorded using the default hyper-parameters for each method on a single NVIDIA A100 GPU (80G).
+Remarkably, our Gamba outperforms optimization-based approaches like Zero-1-to-3~\cite{liu2023zero} in terms of speed, being several orders of magnitude faster than those optimization-based methods and surpass other feed-forward models as well, thanks to the efficient backbone design.